ashutosh-vaidya/kivy-thelab/README.md

 2. AnchorLayout: Widgets can be anchored to the `top`, `bottom`, `left`, `right` or `centre`.
 3. GridLayout: Widgets are arranged in a grid defined by the rows and cols properties.
 4. StackLayout: Widgets are stacked in an `lr-tb` (left to right then top to bottom) or tb-lr order.
-5. PageLayout: Used to create simple multi-page layouts, allowing easy flipping from one page to another using borders.
+5. PageLayout: Used to create simple multi-page layouts, allowing easy flipping using borders from one page to another.
 6. FloatLayout: Widgets are essentially unrestricted.
 7. RelativeLayout: Child widgets are positioned relative to the layout.
 8. ScatterLayout: Widgets are positioned similarly to a RelativeLayout but can be translated, rotated and scaled.